-As a result of the strategic review, we made three important decisions.
-First, we determined that the Graphic Arts business is not central to Luxfer's go-forward strategy and does not align with our value proposition.
+As a reminder, we initiated the strategic review process in late 2023, which reached three key conclusions.
+First, we determined that the Graphic Arts business is not central to Luxfer's go-forward strategy and we are on track to complete the sale of this business in the first half of 2025.
 Second, our revised internal Strategic Growth plan offers strong upside, and we remain highly encouraged by the opportunities for improved performance over the next few years.
-And third, the Gas Cylinders and Elektron segments have no significant strategic synergies, but there is no immediate need to separate them while awaiting improved capital market conditions and opportunistic timing.
+And third, the Gas Cylinders and Elektron segments have no significant strategic synergies, but there is no immediate need to separate them in the current capital market conditions.
+We continue to stand by these conclusions, moving forward with the sale of Graphic Arts, although we are not involved in any other active process at this time and are very much focused on delivering value from our business plans.